nurakawa/stat159-fall2016-project1/paper/paper.md

 > collaborate and contribute, where research data, lab notes and other
 > research processes are freely available, under terms that enable
 > reuse, redistribution and reproduction of the research and its
-> underlying data and methods.\[2\]"
+> underlying data and methods.\[4\]"

 This idea has fostered the creation of open-source (meaning that all source code and documentation is freely available online) tools that encourage the practice of Open Science and ultimately enable reproducibility.
-This paper discusses several of these recent developments and explores how they facilitate reproducibility and contribute to Open Science. \#\#What makes work reproducible?
-While there do not exist strict guidelines, reproducible works share the following characteristics:
+This paper discusses several of these recent developments and explores how they facilitate reproducibility and contribute to Open Science. \#What makes work reproducible?
+While there do not exist strict guidelines, reproducible works share the following
+characteristics:

 1)  They are publically available and accessible, encouraging Open Science.